-One of the more spacious bars on the list, Alewife NYC in Long Island City boasts two floors with seating to accommodate 200 people and a back patio.
+One of the more spacious bars on the list, Alewife Brewing moved from its original spot in Long Island City to a new brewhouse in Sunnyside.
 Look forward to a diverse selection of unique and hard-to-find beers on tap that includes fruit-infused brews, lagers, stouts, and porters.
 The kitchen is worth mentioning and serves seasonal bites that pair perfectly with a refreshing pint.

 Have you tried any of the best craft beer bars in NYC?
 Do you have any to add to our list?
 Please share!